c-fre/mandown/README.md

 When a player is downed, the mod:

 - Can show them through the Mandown BFT marker system with ACE-style marker text sizing
-- Automatically opens the downed player's map so they can see their position
+- Allows local voice & map to be used when downed
-- Plays a configurable radio callout over TFAR when supported
+- Plays a configurable radio alert sound over TFAR when supported

 Gameplay settings can be shared by the server or mission through CBA Settings when Mandown is loaded as a regular server `-mod`.
 The down-sound choice remains a per-player preference via `ESC -> Options -> Addon Options -> Mandown`.